 Toronto artist and designer Yaw Tony works in multiple disciplines, ranging from furniture design to fashion.
-His colourful installation ‘ESSE QUAM VIDERE (To Be Rather Than To Appear)’ was part of our festival last year, and featured a series of West African cultural symbols printed on fabric.
-This year he has created a window installation entitled ‘(AI) – Aesthete’s Items‘ founded on the philosophy that beauty must be expressed and shared commonly.
+His colourful installation ‘ESSE QUAM VIDERE (To Be Rather Than To Appear)’ was part of our festival in 2019, and featured a series of West African cultural symbols printed on fabric.
+In January 2020, he created a window installation entitled ‘(AI) – Aesthete’s Items‘ founded on the philosophy that beauty must be expressed and shared commonly.

 We spoke to the multidisciplinary designer to inquire into his practice and inspiration, and to hear his thoughts on DesignTO.